Alphawanja/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display the number of lines that contain pattern "bin" in the file /etc/passwd display lines containg the pattern "root" and 3 lines after them in the file /etc/passwd display all lines in the file /etc/passwd that do not contain "bin"
+display the number of lines that contain pattern "bin" in the file /etc/passwd display lines containg the pattern "root" and 3 lines after them in the file /etc/passwd display all lines in the file /etc/passwd that do not contain "bin" display all lines of the file /etc/ssh/sshd_config starting with a letter